Reinforced Galton-Watson processes II: Large time behaviors: Proof of Theorem

 where $\left(\mathcal{F}_n\right)_{n\geq 1}$ stands for the natural filtration on the space of genealogical trees (with types) induced by generations.
 We next construct another distribution involving a spine $\varsigma= (\varsigma(n))_{n\geq 0}$, where the latter is a distinguished line of descent, that is, a sequence of individuals such that for every $n\geq 0$, $\varsigma(n+1)$ is a child of $\varsigma(n)$.
 Specifically, $\varsigma(0)= \varnothing$ and we let $\varsigma(0)$ reproduce according to the size-biased reproduction law $\hat{ \boldsymbol{\pi}}_{\delta_\ell}$.
 We then select an individual $\varsigma(1)$ uniformly at random amongst the, say, $k$ children of $\varsigma(0)$ which have all the type $\mathbf{t}(\varsigma(1)) = \delta_\ell + \delta_k$.
 Again we let $\varsigma(1)$ reproduce according to the size-biased reproduction law $\hat{ \boldsymbol{\pi}}_{\mathbf{t}(\varsigma(1))}$, whereas each other individual ${u}$ in the sibling reproduce independently according to $ \boldsymbol{\pi}_{{u}}$.
 And so on, and so forth, that is by induction at every generation, individuals reproduce independently of one from the other's, in such a way that a non-spine individual with type ${\mathbf t}$ reproduce according to the law $\boldsymbol{\pi}_{\mathbf t}$, and the spine particle $\varsigma(n)$, say of type ${\mathbf s}$, reproduces according to the law $\hat{\boldsymbol{\pi}}_{\mathbf s}$.
 The next individual of the spine $\varsigma(n+1)$ is chosen uniformly among the children of $\varsigma(n)$.
 The law of the resulting genealogical tree endowed with a spine is denoted by $\hat{\mathcal P}_{\delta_\ell}$.

-The following result is then a consequence of \cite[Proposition 1]{BiK04}.
+The following result is then a consequence of \cite[Proposition 12.1 and Lemma 12.3]{BiK04}, the function $\Phi$ playing the role of the harmonic function $h$ in this article, and with $\hat{\mathcal{P}}$ corresponding to $\Q$ there.
 It is referred to as the spine decomposition of a multitype branching process. \begin{proposition}[Spine decomposition of the reinforced Galton-Watson process] For all $n \in \N$, we have

 Moreover, for all $n \in \N$ and ${u} \in \mathcal U$ with $|u|=n$, we have

 \end{proposition}

 \begin{remark} As usual, this spine decomposition result gives rise to a \emph{many-to-one} type lemma, yielding in particular to an alternative proof of \cite[Equation (2.1)]{BM}.
 We observe that